face

 ZTF Experiments

 The ZTF Experiments program is a new initiative of the ZTF collaboration that will run during the ZTF-O4.
 Every month, three nights of the ZTF observing time will be dedicated to bold science experiments, that require very specific observing conditions (cadence, filter configurations, etc) that differ from the standard modes used for the public survey and other large programs within the collaboration.
 The alerts from the ZTF experiments will be public and available immediately.
 Photometry and images will become available after a 60-day period.
-The schedule of upcoming experiments will become available in late Feb 2024 on our website.
-The following ZTF experiments ran in Dec 2023 and Jan 2024.
+The schedule of upcoming experiments is available on our website and below you can read about the experiments scheduled in May and June.

 Learn more